boringdevstack/boringdevstack/README.md

 ---

+## 🤝 Support & Collaboration

-If you find my research valuable, consider donating so I can continue maintaining these projects and providing future projects.
+If you use my projects in real-world environments, please consider donating to support continued maintenance and future research.

+If you find my work helpful, please consider donating.

+If you're working on an open-source project, you can **schedule a free source code review consultation**.

+---

 Building a safer digital world through open security research